static-frame/static-frame/doc/source/articles/serialize.md

 Another alternative to Parquet, originating in the Arrow project, is Feather [https://arrow.apache.org/docs/python/feather.html].
 While Feather supports all Arrow types and succeeds in being faster than Parquet, it is still at least two times slower reading DataFrames than NPZ.

-Parquet and Feather support compression to reduce file size on disk.
+Parquet and Feather support compression to reduce file size.
 Parquet defaults to using "snappy" compression, while Feather defaults to "lz4".
 As the NPZ format prioritizes performance, it does not yet support compression.
-As will be shown below, NPZ outperforms both compressed and uncompressed Parquet and Feather files.
+As will be shown below, NPZ outperforms both compressed and uncompressed Parquet files by significant factors.

 ## DataFrame Serialization Performance Comparisons

 Numerous publications offer DataFrame benchmarks by testing just one or two datasets.
-McKinney and Richardson [https://ursalabs.org/blog/2020-feather-v2] (2020) offer an example, where two datasets, Fannie Mae Loan Performance and NYC Yellow Taxi Trip data, are used to generalize about performance.
+McKinney and Richardson [https://ursalabs.org/blog/2020-feather-v2] (2020) is an example, where two datasets, Fannie Mae Loan Performance and NYC Yellow Taxi Trip data, are used to generalize about performance.
 Such idiosyncratic datasets are insufficient, as both the shape of the DataFrame and the degree of columnar type heterogeneity can significantly differentiate performance.

 To avoid this deficiency, I compare performance with a panel of nine synthetic datasets.
 These datasets vary along two dimensions: shape (tall, square, and wide) and columnar heterogeneity (columnar, mixed, and uniform).
 Shape variations alter the distribution of elements between tall (e.g., 10,000 rows and 100 columns), square (e.g., 1,000 rows and columns), and wide (e.g., 100 rows and 10,000 columns) geometries.
 Columnar heterogeneity variations alter the diversity of types between columnar (no adjacent columns have the same type), mixed (some adjacent columns have the same type), and uniform (all columns have the same type).